Persecution of journalists in Bangladesh under Sheikh Hasina

 After Sheikh Hasina took over power following the 2008 general election, many cases of both official and unofficial suppression of journalists and media outlets during the sixteen consecutive years (2009–2024) of Sheikh Hasina's authoritarian rule were reported.
 Since 2014, Numerous journalists were systematically and judicially punished for challenging her views.
 In 2021, Reporters Without Borders gave a negative assessment of Hasina's media policy for curbing press freedom in the country.

 Notable incidents

 83 lawsuits against Mahfuz Anam

 Mahfuz Anam, the editor of The Daily Star, faced 83 lawsuits filed by members of the Bangladesh Awami League in various courts across the country between 2016 and 2017.

 Arrest of Shafik Rehman

-In April 2016, Shafik Rehman, a senior Bangladeshi journalist and former speech writer for opposition leader Khaleda Zia, was arrested in Dhaka by plain-clothed police officers on allegations of involvement in a plot to assassinate Sajeeb Wazed Joy, the son of Prime Minister Sheikh Hasina.
+In April 2016, Shafik Rehman, a senior Bangladeshi journalist and former speech writer for former opposition leader Khaleda Zia, was arrested in Dhaka by plain-clothed police officers on allegations of involvement in a plot to assassinate Sajeeb Wazed Joy, the son of Prime Minister Sheikh Hasina.
 He was sentenced to seven years in prison in 2023.